wilsonliaows/docs/connectors/jira/actions.md

 Description of the issue.

 #### Issue priority
 The priority of the issue.
-This list is retrieved as defined by the defined list of picklist values in Jira.
-Hence, the values may vary from the screenshot below.
+Valid issue priority values from your Jira account are fetched.

 ![Issue priority](/assets/images/jira-docs/issue-priority.png)
 *Issue priority*

 ### Output Fields
 <table class="unchanged rich-diff-level-one">
   <thead>
     <tr>